mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 which downloads **90 thousand blocks** from our node and stores them in the [parquet format.](https://parquet.apache.org/)

 Running on my laptop took just 1 minute and 38 seconds!!
+(Still want to try running on a reth node though.)

 ## Polars Analysis
 The next step in this process is to analyze the data we have.
 We'll use the [polars](https://www.pola.rs/) DataFrame library to read the [parquet](https://parquet.apache.org/) files that we have downloaded.